efurkanakar/gaia-angular/README.md

 <h1>Gaia Query: Calculating Distances and Angular Separations</h1>

 <p>This repository contains a Streamlit application that queries the Gaia DR3 catalog for nearby objects and computes various properties, including angular separations and corrected distances from Earth by applying parallax zero-point corrections as per Lindegren et al. (2021).
-The application also intelligently selects the target object based on Gaia DR3 designation availability, variable object status, and parallax comparison with SIMBAD data.</p>
+The application also intelligently selects the target object based on Gaia DR3 designation availability, variable object status, and parallax comparison with SIMBAD data.
+The results include clear color-coded indications for the method used to identify the target object.</p>

 <h2>Quick Start</h2>